airladon/FigureOne/tutorials/7 - Animation between Equation Forms/README.md

         c: { color: [1, 0, 0, 1] },
       },

-      // Align all forms to the 'equals' diagram element
+      // Align all forms to the 'equals' figure element
       formAlignment: { alignment: { fixTo: 'equals' } },

       // Define two different forms of the equation